Ario2mahb/sui-genesis/README.md

 # Sui Genesis

-This Repository contains the initial genesis state for a number of different sui networks:
+This Repository comntains the initial genesis state for a number of different sui networks:

 - devnet